 Key Takeaways

-- The #1 reported scam is the Pedicab Bait-and-Switch
+- The #1 reported scam is the Pedicab Bait-and-Switch.

-- 2 of 7 scams are rated high risk
+- 2 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Lyft) instead of unmarked vehicles or unlicensed cabs.

-- Never accept unsolicited offers from strangers near tourist sites in San Diego
+- Never accept unsolicited offers from strangers near tourist sites in San Diego.

 ⚡ Quick Safety Tips

-- San Diego is one of the safest large US cities for tourists — the main risks are overcharging scams in the Gaslamp Quarter, pedicab hustles, and phishing schemes rather than violent crime
+- San Diego is one of the safest large US cities for tourists — the main risks are overcharging scams in the Gaslamp Quarter, pedicab hustles, and phishing schemes rather than violent crime.

-- If crossing into Tijuana, use only official border facilities and do not engage with anyone offering line-cutting, visa help, or 'expedited' crossing services
+- If crossing into Tijuana, use only official border facilities and do not engage with anyone offering line-cutting, visa help, or 'expedited' crossing services.

-- Buy tickets to the San Diego Zoo, SeaWorld, and LEGOLAND only from official websites or authorized sellers like Costco — never from Craigslist or street vendors
+- Buy tickets to the San Diego Zoo, SeaWorld, and LEGOLAND only from official websites or authorized sellers like Costco — never from Craigslist or street vendors.

-- Pay for parking only through official kiosks or apps — ignore any text messages about unpaid parking tickets and QR code stickers on meters
+- Pay for parking only through official kiosks or apps — ignore any text messages about unpaid parking tickets and QR code stickers on meters.

 The 7 Scams

-A group of four friends leaving a restaurant in the Gaslamp Quarter was offered a pedicab ride to their hotel — the driver said '$30.'
-They climbed in.
-The ride was six blocks and took about five minutes.
-At the destination, the driver flipped over a rate card and announced the fare was $30 per person per five-minute increment — $120 total, not $30.
-When they protested, the driver became aggressive and threatened to call police for 'refusing to pay.'
-TripAdvisor is saturated with one-star reviews of San Diego pedicab operations documenting this exact pattern.
-One reviewer was charged $150 for a five-minute ride.
-Another agreed to $30 but was billed $90 on their credit card, with the driver adding an unauthorized tip.
-The San Diego City Council voted unanimously in 2024 to adopt stricter pedicab regulations requiring drivers to clearly display their license and fare rates, after years of tourist complaints.
-KPBS reported that pedicab operators use hidden pricing — rates concealed under blankets or printed in unreadable small text — and reveal the actual cost only after the ride.
+At the destination, the driver flips over a rate card and announces the fare was '$30 per person per five-minute increment' — $120 total, not $30.
+When the couple protests, the driver becomes aggressive and threatens to call police for 'refusing to pay.'
+TripAdvisor is saturated with one-star reviews documenting this exact pattern: one reviewer was charged $150 for a five-minute ride; another agreed to $30 verbally but was billed $90 on a credit card with an unauthorized tip added.
+KPBS reported pedicab operators use hidden pricing — rates concealed under blankets or printed in unreadable small text — revealed only after the ride.
+The San Diego City Council voted unanimously in 2024 to adopt stricter regulations requiring drivers to display licenses and fare rates clearly.

 Red Flags